 In summary, the simulations agreed relatively well with the observations at the 0.05 significance level.
-However, SWAT-GL was not capturing the shift in median detected in the observed time series of the GG (based on the WRS) and additionally

-510 rejected the Null Hypothesis of the Pettitt Test for the SCG.
+However, SWAT-GL did not capture the shift in the median detected in the observed time series of the GG (based on the WRS) and additionally rejected the null hypothesis of the Pettitt test for the SCG.
 However, it can be observed that poor SCG simulations affect the significance of test results.